DarrenDooley/five-in-a-row/README.md

    - If both players leave then the game restarts and new players may join.

  ### Simplifications:
+   - A client was not built.
+Instead, the Swagger UI is used to emulate a client.
-   - If player 1 makes a move then player 2 is not prompted for input.
-Instead, player 2 must request the state in order to see the move made by player 1.
+   - If player 1 makes a move then player 2 is not prompted for input, player 2 must request the state in order to see the move made by player 1.

 ### Assumptions:
    - The application doesn't handle timeouts, therefore, it's assumed that the players will leave after the game ends.
    - It's assumed players will regularly request the state when waiting for an opponent to move.

 # Application setup

+### Requirements
+   - Java 8 with Maven.

 ### Build package